Freaksthegeeks/GymBook/README.md

    - Verify database credentials
    - Ensure database exists

-3. **Flutter Build Issues:**
+3. **Frontend Not Loading:**
-   - Run `flutter clean` and `flutter pub get`
+   - Ensure all files are in the correct directories
-   - Check Flutter and Dart versions
+   - Check browser console for errors
-   - Update dependencies if needed
+   - Verify static file server is running

 ## Contributing